softwaresaved/automated_testing/README.md

 . . .
 ```

-The code also also takes an optional command-line argument, the minimum length of a string.
-If this argument is provided, then only strings of that length or longer are considered.
+The code also takes an optional command-line argument, the minimum length of a token.
+If this argument is provided, then only tokens of that length or longer are processed.

 ```
 $ count_frequency samples/events2013.dat freqs5_events2013.dat 5